-In fiscal 2019, changes to the presentation of the Statements of Net Cost and Budgetary Resources were made, in accordance with guidance provided in OMB Circular A-136.
-As such, the fiscal 2018 Statements of Net Cost and Budgetary Resources have been changed to conform to the current year presentation.
+In fiscal 2018, changes to the presentation of the Statements of Budgetary Resources were made, in accordance with guidance provided in OMB Circular A-136.
+As such, the fiscal 2017 Statement of Budgetary Resources has been changed to conform to the current year presentation.